boozallen/sdp-libraries/npm/README.rst

 .. csv-table:: NPM Library Configuration Options
-   :header: "Field", "Description", "Default Value", "Options" "stash.excludes", "files to exclude", "node_modules/**", "stash.includes", "files to exclude", "**",
+   :header: "Field", "Description", "Default Value", "Options" "nodeImage", "the image in which the commands are executed", ""node:10.16.0-stretch-slim" "stash.excludes", "files to exclude", "node_modules/**", "stash.includes", "files to exclude", "**",